 For many people, family members and carers play an important role in supporting their wellbeing and can be involved in our assessments if this is something you would like.

 We can also provide information about family and carer support agencies.

 We will work with you to agree a care plan that supports you through the crisis.
 We will listen to what is important to you.

 - signposting information

-- nother service or organisation (e.g. housing support)
+- a referral to another service or organisation (e.g. housing support)